Reflections on my First Week as Agent Alice

 It is important to be known when working sales.
 Networking gives you the chance to meet new people, touch base with those in interlinking industries, and allow them get to know you and what you represent personally and professionally.

-To me, networking is the adult version of a playdate.
+To me as Agent Alice, networking is the adult version of a playdate.
 You get to have fun and talk to people.
 Most of the time there is even food involved!!
 The best part is it is part of my job.
 I get PAID for it!!

 I spent one of my training days “networking”.
 I basically went around Rocky Mount passing out flyers, introducing myself to the folks I didn’t know and shopping.
 So much shopping.
 I “networked” in some new jewelry, clothes and even coffee.